Local Universal Explainer (LUX) -- a rule-based explainer with factual, counterfactual and visual explanations: Related works

-From the perspective of the robustness of the explanations, one can distinguish model-agnostic algorithms that do not depend on the model to which they can be applied, and model specific methods such as those, which are designed to work with a particular type of the model.
+From the perspective of the universality of the explanations, one can distinguish model-agnostic algorithms that do not depend on the model to which they can be applied and model-specific methods such as those which are designed to work with a particular type of the model.
 Model-agnostic methods treat the model they explain as a balck-box, without any assumptions on its internal mechanisms.
-This makes them very robust solutions, as they can be applied to any kind of the system that converts a pre-defined set of input into the output.
-The examples of model-agnostic methods are already mentioned algorithms such as SHAP or LIME, Anchor~\cite{ribeiro2018anchors}, LORE~\cite{guidotti2018lore}, EXPLAN~\cite{rasouli2020explan} but also most global explainers~\cite{ribeiro2016modelagnostic}.
-However, the model-specific methods leverage some of the properties of the algorithm they explain, which can boost their performance.
+This makes them very universal solutions as they can be applied to any kind of system that converts a predefined set of inputs into the output.
+Examples of model-agnostic methods are algorithms already mentioned, such as SHAP or LIME, Anchor~\cite{ribeiro2018anchors}, LORE~\cite{guidotti2018lore}, EXPLAN~\cite{rasouli2020explan} but also most global explainers~\cite{ribeiro2016modelagnostic}.
+However, model-specific methods leverage some of the properties of the algorithm they explain, which can boost their performance.
 In some cases, the model-agnostic method can be redesigned to be model-specific.
-The example of that is the SHAP method which has model agnostic version in the form of KernelSHAP~\cite{kernelshap} and model-specific version such as TreeSHAP~\cite{treeshap}, or DeepSHAP~\cite{shap} that are designed to work faster with different families of ML algorithms.
+The example of this is the SHAP method which has a model agnostic version in the form of KernelSHAP~\cite{kernelshap} and model-specific version such as TreeSHAP~\cite{treeshap}, or DeepSHAP~\cite{shap} that are designed to work faster with different families of ML algorithms.